MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect.md

 >Applies To: Windows 10, Windows 8.1, Windows Server 2016, Windows Server 2012 R2

 Virtual Machine Connection (VMConnect) lets you use a computer's local resources in a virtual machine, like a removable USB flash drive or a printer.
-You'll need a Hyper-V host with enhanced session mode and a Windows operating system as a guest.
+Enhanced session mode also lets you resize the VMConnect window.
 This article shows you how configure the host and then give the virtual machine access to a local resource.

-Enhanced session mode also lets you resize the VMConnect window.
+Enhanced session mode is available only for virtual machines that run recent Windows operating systems. \(See [What's needed to use a computer's local resources?](#Why-use-a-computer's-local-resources?), below.\)

-Enhanced session mode isn't available for virtual machines that don't run Windows operating systems.
 For virtual machines that run Ubuntu, see [Changing Ubuntu Screen Resolution in a Hyper-V VM](https://blogs.msdn.microsoft.com/virtual_pc_guy/2014/09/19/changing-ubuntu-screen-resolution-in-a-hyper-v-vm/).

-## <a name="BKMK_OVER"></a>Turn on enhanced session mode on Hyper-V host
+## <a name="BKMK_OVER"></a>Turn on enhanced session mode on a Hyper-V host
 If your Hyper-V host runs Windows 10 or Windows 8.1, enhanced session mode is on by default, so you can skip this and move to the next section.
 But if your host runs Windows Server 201612 or Windows Server 2012 R2, do this first.

 Turn on enhanced session mode:

 1. Connect to the computer that hosts the virtual machine.